Divorce in the United States: Alimony

-Alimony, also known as 'maintenance' or 'spousal support' is granted in many cases, especially in longer term marriages where there is an income disparity.
+Alimony, also known as 'maintenance' or 'spousal support', is granted in many cases, especially in longer term marriages where there is an income disparity.
 Alimony is more likely in cases where a spouse has remedial needs that must be met for the spouse to become fully employable; for example that one spouse gave up career opportunities or development in order to devote themselves to the family.

 In some states, educational degrees earned during the marriage may be considered marital property.
 In such states, the divorce will often entail payment from the educated spouse to the other spouse a share of their expected future earnings that are due to a degree they earned during the marriage.

 In the U.S., state law establishes requirements regarding alimony (and child support) payments, recovery and penalties.
 A spouse trying to recover back alimony sometimes may use the collection procedures that are available to all other creditors, such as reporting the amount due to a collection agency, or seek enforcement through contempt of court proceedings against an obligor who has failed to pay.
 Alimony obligations are not dischargeable in bankruptcy.

-The determination of alimony varies greatly from state to state within the U.S. Some state statutes, including those of Texas, Montana, Kansas, Utah, Kentucky and Maine, give explicit guidelines to judges on the amount and/or duration of alimony.
+The determination of alimony varies greatly from state to state within the U.S. Some state statutes, including those of Texas, Montana, Kansas, Utah, Kentucky and Maine, give explicit guidelines to judges on the amount and duration of alimony.
 In Texas, Mississippi and Tennessee, for example, alimony is awarded only in cases of marriage or civil union of ten years or longer and the payments are limited to three years unless there are special, extenuating circumstances.
 Also, in Texas, there is a legal presumption that alimony is not appropriate.
-Once the requesting spouse can reasonably demonstrate that he/she has given the best effort in good faith to secure an independent income but failed, only then the case is taken into consideration.
+Once the requesting spouse can reasonably demonstrate that the best effort has been given in good faith to secure an independent income but failed, only then the case is taken into consideration.
 Furthermore, the amount of spousal support in Texas is limited to the lesser of $5,000 per month or 20% of the payee's gross income.
 In Delaware, spousal support is usually not awarded in marriages of less than 10 years.
 In Kansas, alimony awards cannot exceed 121 months.
 In Utah, the duration of alimony cannot exceed the length of the marriage.
 In Maine, Mississippi, and Tennessee alimony is awarded in marriages or civil union of 10 to 20 years and the duration is half the length of the marriage barring extenuating circumstances.